9brada6/tabs-with-posts/development.md

 - Phan can be run via docker(see the script in the composer).
 In VSCode it comes pre-installed with the extension.
 It is not installed in vendor via composer.
 - You need to change the Phan path in vscode workspace options when you change the PC.

+### External programs used

+It's best to keep them updated.

+- Pickr -> Included by default in the backend style/scripts.
+Pickr class does not exist globally.
+The original styles are not scoped, as is hard to do and they will not change in the future.
+Included only in the admin area.
+- Codemirror -> Use WP default script/themes, a dark theme css is included, but is scoped inside a twrpb class.
+Included only in the admin area.
+- Jquery-ui -> Use WP default scripts/themes, only a datepicker css theme exist, but is scoped inside a twrpb class.
+Included only in the admin area.

 ### Assets

 - In the backend script, the default jQuery UI included with WordPress is used.
 These must be compatible from jQuery ui version 11 and up.

+### Article Blocks

+- The line clamp work on 96% desktop browsers.
+On IE11 ellipses(...) are not displayed, but the text is on 3 lines.